larksuite/oapi-sdk-go/README.md

 )

 // Parameter Description:
-// httpPath：API path（the path after `open-apis/`）, for example: https://domain/open-apis/contact/v3/users/:user_id, then httpPath："contact/v3/users/:user_id"
+// httpPath：API path（the path after domain）, for example: https://domain/open-apis/contact/v3/users/:user_id, then httpPath："/open-apis/contact/v3/users/:user_id"
 // httpMethod: GET/POST/PUT/BATCH/DELETE
 // accessTokenType：What kind of access certificate does the API use and the value range：request.AccessTokenTypeApp/request.AccessTokenTypeTenant/request.AccessTokenTypeUser, for example: request.AccessTokenTypeTenant
 // input：Request body (possibly request.NewFormData () (e.g. file upload)), if the request body (e.g. some get requests) is not needed, it will be transferred to: nil